Phytosauria: Differences from crocodiles

 Despite their great similarities in appearance and lifestyle, there are still a number of minor differences that distinguish phytosaurs from true crocodiles.
 For one thing, the phytosaur ankle structure is much more primitive than that of any crocodile.
-Also, phytosaurs lack the bony secondary palate that enables crocodiles to breathe even when the mouth is full of water.
-However, it is possible that phytosaurs had a fleshy palate, as many Mesozoic crocodiles are presumed to have had.
+Also, phytosaurs lack the true bony secondary palate that enables crocodiles to strengthen their skulls and breathe even when their mouths are full of water.
+However, phytosaurs do possess a somewhat analogous structure that is derived from the ventral part of the extremely elongated premaxillae (a premaxillary palate), which works to displace the internal nasal openings (choanae) backwards, although the external nares being positioned far back on the top skull helps to bring the choanae back by itself in the first place, resulting in the premaxillary palate not being able to act as a partition between the nasal and buccal cavities in some genera such as Ebrachiosuchus, although still acting to strengthen the skull.
+In life, it is possible that phytosaurs had a fleshy palate in addition to the premaxillary palate, which would help complete the separation between the aforementioned nasal and oral cavities.
 Phytosaurs were even better armoured than crocodiles, protected by heavy bony scutes (often found as fossils), and the belly reinforced with a dense arrangement of gastralia (abdominal ribs).
 Finally, and most noticeably, phytosaurs had nostrils placed near or above the level of the eyes, in contrast to crocodiles where the nostrils are near the end of the snout.
 This adaptation may have developed to allow them to breathe while the rest of the body was submerged.